 When their paths first crossed in Washington DC, the founders of Bella Terra Stables unknowingly shared similar dreams of a full time career in equine-assisted therapy work.
 Whether serendipitous or coincidence, leave it to the horses to bring together the perfect match for our equine-assisted psychotherapy team, which consists of a licensed mental health professional, an equine specialist, and of course, horses.

 Ilse's experience of living abroad in Papua New Guinea, Australia, and Austria, laid a strong foundation for compassionate service and an informed global perspective on the human conditions of suffering and healing.
-After a 15 year career as a professional photographer, Ilse returned to University for an MA in Professional Counseling Psychology and became a licensed professional therapist (LPC), and more recently, a certified grief counselor specialist (CGCS).
-Early in 2019, Ilse became a certified Mental Health Professional with EAGALA.
+After a 15 year career as a professional photographer, Ilse returned to University for an MA in Professional Counseling Psychology and became a licensed professional therapist (LPC), and more recently, a Certified Grief Informed Professional (CGP).
+Early in 2019, Ilse became a certified Mental Health Professional with EAGALA, and later in 2021, became certified with the O.K.
+Corral Series.

 Max came to Bella Terra Stables because he has asthma and was no longer able to work in the riding programs he'd been a part of for over 15 years.
 His cheeky demeanor and passion for eating makes him endearing and relatable to many of the kids in crisis who work with him.